top of page

 A piazza in Rome at night.

-A roman piazza at night.
+A Roman piazza (the Piazza del Popolo) at night.

 Because Rome, and most of Italy in general, has dinner around 9pm, it's common for people to be out late, often past midnight.
 And this is especially common in the summer, where we've seen people jogging out past midnight because it's finally cool enough to do so.

-Some attractions, like the Colosseum, even have a "night time tour" that starts at around 8:30-9pm or the Vatican "Night at the Museum Hours" that starts around 7 and end at midnight.
+Some attractions, like the Colosseum, even have a "night time tour" that starts at around 8:30-9pm or the Vatican "Night at the Museum Hours" that starts around 7pm and end at midnight.

 So don't be too surprised if you're out late and you run into tons of people; there's a lot happening at night!